Alessio2704/monte-carlo-simulator/README.md

 ### Real-time Diagnostics and Hover-for-Help

 The extension provides immediate feedback as you type, underlining errors and providing descriptive messages.
-You can also hover over any built-in or user-defined function to see its full signature, a summary of what it does, and details about its parameters and return value.
+You can also hover over any built-in or user-defined function—whether defined locally or in an imported module—to see its full signature, a summary of what it does, and details about its parameters and return value.

 ---